andy-guttridge/song-mates/README.md

 - Ability to send a message with a collaboration request.
 - Ability to send a message when choosing to 'un-collaborate' with a user.
 - Organisation of user to user messages into 'threads'.
-- Abiity to distinguish between 'read' and 'unread' messages so that only unread messages are counted in the navbar, and the ability for the user to mark messages as read or unread
+- Abiity to distinguish between 'read' and 'unread' messages so that only unread messages are counted in the navbar, and the ability for the user to mark messages as read or unread.
 - Group messages.
 - Live chat.
 - Live feedback on character limit on forms.